John Allan Wyeth (poet): World War I

-As Brest's waterfront, with its "regiments of streetwalkers" and regular drunken brawls between sailors, was considered "the scourge of the provost-marshal", Wyeth's division was diverted to barracks.
+Because Brest's waterfront, with its "regiments of streetwalkers" and regular drunken brawls between sailors, was considered "the scourge of the provost-marshal", Wyeth's division was diverted to barracks.
 Wyeth, as an officer, was at liberty to explore the city.
-In the sonnet, Brest: The Waterfront, Wyeth claims to have seen a French war widow dressed, "in shabby black."
-The sight supposedly made Wyeth wonder whether, after four years of war, all of France, like the widow, was, "too casual and numb for tears."
+In the sonnet Brest: The Waterfront, Wyeth claims to have seen a French war widow dressed "in shabby black."
+The sight supposedly made Wyeth wonder whether, after four years of war, all of France, like the widow, was "too casual and numb for tears."

 On May 25, 1918, a train carrying Wyeth and his division left Brest, bound for Paris.
-In his sonnet The Train from Brest, Wyeth describes listening to the bickering of his fellow Doughboys accompanied by, "the clank of iron beating a rackety tune."
-Wyeth also describes waking up to see the spires of Chartres Cathedral, "against a low-hung lazy moon."
+In his sonnet The Train from Brest, Wyeth describes listening to the bickering of his fellow Doughboys accompanied by "the clank of iron beating a rackety tune."
+Wyeth also describes waking up to see the spires of Chartres Cathedral "against a low-hung lazy moon."

-After passing the Palace of Versailles, which looked like, "a bridge of shadow on a lake," the train arrived in Paris.
+After passing the Palace of Versailles, which looked like "a bridge of shadow on a lake," the train arrived in Paris.
 The 33rd Division's commanding officer, Major General George Bell Jr., had received orders to proceed from Paris to Rouen.
 When the train arrived at the Gare Montparnasse, however, a British Army staff officer delivered new orders reassigning the 33rd Division to Oisemont.
 Wyeth was ordered to take his men by subway to the Gare du Nord, where they boarded a train heading north.
 Wyeth later recalled in his sonnet The British Front how, as they arrived at Oisemont, he and his fellow Doughboys heard for the first time, "the muffled pulse of guns along the front."
-That evening, Wyeth watched in the Mercerie of Oisemont as a Scottish regimental band, playing bagpipes and with, "kilts flapping while the drumsticks thump and fly," passed by, followed by fascinated French civilians.
-The church bell, however, tolled, "a reprimand," as a funeral procession also passed by.
+That evening, Wyeth watched in the Mercerie of Oisemont as a Scottish regimental band, playing bagpipes, passed by with "kilts flapping while the drumsticks thump and fly," followed by fascinated French civilians.
+The church bell, however, tolled "a reprimand," as a funeral procession also passed by.